 Fall is apple picking season, and even though we live in sunny Southern California, there are plenty of options around Los Angeles.
 From October to November, the Oak Glen area of Southern California will be blooming with these delicious fruits just waiting to be picked.
 Purists can eat their apples straight from the tree, while others may choose to press them into a cider or bake them into a pie.

 October is the only month you won't mind being told to "get lost"—in a corn maze.
 Los Angeles has plenty that are a guaranteed good time, as you weave through a labyrinth of corn husks (and maybe a few dead ends) until reaching the end.
 Some are even designed to create particular images and messages.
 Visit one, or visit all and be sure to take stock in the abundance of corny jokes that await.

-It may be fall, but thanks to our mild weather we can still enjoy a movie on a rooftop in Hollywood.
-Rooftop Film Club will come to a close as the rainy season nears, so enjoy your favorite films while snuggling up under a complimentary blanket during the final days of the film series.
+It may be fall, but thanks to our mild weather we can still enjoy a movie on a rooftop in Hollywood and Downtown.
+Rooftop Cinema Club will come to a close as the rainy season nears, so enjoy your favorite films while snuggling up under a complimentary blanket during the final days of the film series.

 Los Angeles might be known for its year-round summer-like weather and beaches, but there is a reason to celebrate the fall season as well.
 One of the best is enjoying the colorful fall foliage around L.A.—yes, it does exist.
 From nearby gardens to the local mountains, there are plenty of spots to enjoy the colorful fall foliage all around L.A., so you'll never have to envy those East Coasters again.

 While many people prefer to go camping during the summer months, we prefer fall.
 Lower temperatures, less crowded campgrounds and fewer bugs are just a few of the reasons why.
 Whether you're more an off-the-beaten-path camper or like more glamping style camping, there are plenty of great places to camp around Southern California.